rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 This section introduces several points to note and tips about creating a Rsvim plugin.

-## File Structure
+## File Structures

+### Single File

-If a single javascript/typescript file is just enough,
+You can put everything into a single javascript/typescript file, if it is just enough for you.